r44j-vadeghar/50DaysOfCode/README.md

 * First, I've learnt algorithms from this beautiful documentation. [click here](http://discrete.gr/complexity/) <br />

-So, you must go through the documentation if you want to follow my way.
+So, you must go through the documentation if you want to follow it in my way.
 There is a lot of other documentation out there that is more beautiful than this.
-But, the documentation I mentioned worked for me to understand algorithms. <br />
+But, the documentation I mentioned worked for me. <br />

 I practiced a lot of code along the way.
 Sometimes, I code it myself, and other times I took help from the internet.
 The questions that I practice are {here](https://docs.google.com/spreadsheets/d/1LWxA3xiZxUGToD7Nj3fVqSyOs9f5bx_zqsMjaQLcen8/edit#gid=2033272034) <br />

 Once go through them and practice one after other.
 If you have any doubts refer to my code.
 Since I’m in the learning stage, I can’t guarantee that my codes are efficient.
 But, I can guarantee you that those questions are challenging and help you go through a lot of practice.
 This may result in, cracking interviews at ***FANG***.
 The big four(*Facebook, Amazon, Netflix, and Google*).
 Hope this excites you now.
 I’ll also refer to some of the greatest videos one can go through to reach their levels of higher standards.<br /><br />

 Before going any further, watch this amazing video [cracking interview at FANG](https://www.youtube.com/watch?v=YJZCUhxNCv8&t=1468s) <br />